-Thankfully, with my background in psychology, I quickly realized that food is so much more than fuel, and that rules, guidelines and rigidity weren’t the answer.
+Thankfully, I quickly realized that food is so much more than fuel, and that diet rules and rigidity weren’t the answer.
 I realized the purpose of pursuing health is to live a better quality of life, and if food is feeling stressful, then it’s not actually promoting health.
-I saw that the key to wellness was dropping the obsession with the number on a scale, nurturing a healthy relationship with food, and making food choices from a place of nourishment and pleasure, not deprivation.
+I saw that the key to wellness was dropping the obsession with the number on a scale, nurturing a healthy relationship with food, and making food choices from a place of nourishment and pleasure.
 I learned everything I could about intuitive eating, mindful eating, and health at every size, and began to integrate these non-diet approaches into my practice and personal life.

 In 2013 started my blog, The Joy of Eating, as a creative project and place to share my kitchen successes.
 Today, I collaborate with brands for recipe development and communications, and share free intuitive eating resources.
 After six years of practice as a dietitian, I launched my virtual and in-person private practice in 2014 as a place to focus on non-diet nutrition and wellness.
 I specialize in general health and wellness concerns, Intuitive Eating, disordered eating/eating disorder recovery, PCOS/women’s health, and digestive disorders.
 I also provide mentoring to dietitians looking to establish their own nutrition private practice, or transitioning to non-diet approaches.
-Through compassion and creating a safe place for all bodies, I want help others redefine health and discover their own path to wellness and food peace.
+Through compassion and creating a safe place for all bodies, I want help others redefine health and discover their own path to food peace.